FLORIDA MERMAID RUM

 • Grapefruit Juice.

-We believe NJoy Spirits Distillery “Florida Mermaid Rum Overproof Rum” is the Smoothest Rum in the world, and our Awards would bear that out.
-Aged from over three years in our used Wild Buck Whiskey barrels, this rum tastes so much better than the high-volume rums available off the shelf.
-Due to our limited capacity, you need to order from a Florida USA distributor to get it – but it is so worth the effort!
+We believe NJoy Spirits Distillery’s “Florida Mermaid Rum Overproof Rum” is the Smoothest Rum in the world, and our Awards would bear that out.
+Mermaid rum tastes much better after spending over three years in our used Wild Buck Whiskey barrels than the high-volume rums available off the shelf.
+Due to our limited capacity, you need to order from a Florida USA distributor to get it—but it is worth the effort!

 Another rum to consider if you can’t findFlorida Mermaid Rum Overproof Rum is Ron Zacapa 23 Year Centenario.

 By volume, Tanduay.
-Despite its age, Tanduay did not become internationally popular until recently.
-It has been declared the World’s Number One Rum by Drinks International magazine.
-And, it took over as the top-selling rum brand, in terms of sales volume, in the world in 2017, passing long-reigning champ Bacardi.
+Despite its age, Tanduay did not become internationally famous until recently.
+Drinks International magazine declared it the world’s number-one rum.
+In 2017, it became the top-selling rum brand in sales volume, passing long-reigning champ Bacardi.

 • Best Overall: NJoy Spirits Distillery Florida Mermaid Rum Overproof Rum.